 The theme of the Festival of Speed 2020 will be 'The Maestros – Motorsport’s Great All-Rounders'.
 The theme celebrates the competitors, manufacturers and teams who have succeeded across more than one motorsport discipline: possibly on two wheels or four, on tarmac, gravel or dirt, in sprints, Grands Prix or 24-hour marathons.

-The first 'maestro' to be announced is Jacky Ickx
+The first two 'maestros' to be announced are Jacky Ickx and Mario Andretti.

 Jacky Ickx has won races on six continents.
 He has six Le Mans 24 Hours victories, back-to-back drivers’ titles in the FIA World Endurance Championship, eight Grand Prix wins, the 1979 Can-Am championship, the 1965 European Touring Car Championship, the 1967 Formula 2 championship and as well as the Belgian and European motorcycle trials.

 Jacky Ickx at the FoS in 2019

 Mario Andretti, who celebrated his 80th birthday on 28th February, won the 1978 Formula 1 World Championship with Lotus; the 1969 Indy 500; the IndyCar four times; NASCAR’s 1967 Daytona 500.
 He also took a class win at Le Mans in 1995 and won the Pikes Peak International Hill Climb.

 The invitation for Goodwood this year is very welcome.
 “Charles [the Duke of Richmond] has asked me many times over the years, but it’s always clashed with my commitment to the Toronto IndyCar race where I drive the two-seater.
 This year I am not going to go to Toronto because of the theme you are having and it will mean a great deal to me to be there.
 I’m really looking forward to it.